xav335/frenchenglishservices/wp-content/plugins/google-sitemap-plugin/readme.txt

 = How to replace the existing sitemap.xml file? =

-Select "I want to create a new sitemap file" and click "Update", the sitemap file will be recreated then.
+Select "I want to create a new sitemap file" and click "Save Changes" button, the sitemap file will be recreated then.

 = How to add a site to Google Webmaster Tools? =

-Select "I want to add this site to Google Webmaster Tools" and click "Update".
+Select "I want to add this site to Google Webmaster Tools" and click "Save Changes" button.
 Your site will be added to Google Webmaster Tools and verified, afterwards your sitemap file will be added.

 = How can I remove a site from Google Webmaster Tools? =

-Select "I want to delete this site from Google Webmaster Tools" and click "Update".
+Select "I want to delete this site from Google Webmaster Tools" and click "Save Changes" button.

 = How can I get information about my site in Google Webmaster Tools? =

-Select "I want to get info about this site in Google Webmaster Tools" and click "Update".
+Select "I want to get info about this site in Google Webmaster Tools" and click "Save Changes" button.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

 Please make sure that the problem hasn't been discussed yet on our forum (http://support.bestwebsoft.com).
 If no, please provide the following data along with your problem's description:

 1. the link to the page where the problem occurs
 2. the name of the plugin and its version.
 If you are using a pro version - your order number.
 3. the version of your WordPress installation